VanMinhN/COMP-4990-Unity/README.md

 Open this project with Unity version 2020.3.24f1.

-Access the scene: /Assets/Scenes/Demo Scene.unity.
+Access the scene: Open the Project folder with Unity Hub, then open up the scene in /Assets/Scenes/Demo Scene.unity.

 Place the vehicle somewhere on the track with walls if it is not already placed.